 The International Baccalaureate (IB) Diploma Programme is a two-year pre-tertiary course.
-Based in Switzerland, the IB Diploma programme was established in 1968 and now over 3633 schools in 146 countries participate in the Diploma programme with approximately 1,117,000 students being assessed annually.
+Over 3,633 schools in 146 countries participate in the programme.

-Courses at the University of Tasmania may be subject to quota selection, as some courses have a limited number of places and high numbers of applications.
-For more information on individual courses, including prerequisite knowledge and specific entry requirements please visit the University's Courses & Units website.
+Our courses may be subject to quota selection, as some have a limited number of places and high numbers of applications.
+For more information, please visit the University's Courses & Units website.

 IB to ATAR conversion table